 The Leadership Academy enhances the leadership tenets that form the backbone of the Kelley MBA program.
 Through hands-on experience, you’ll learn to effectively coach others, set an organizational vision and create strategies for success.
 The Academy has two tracks, and you can complete one or both of them.
 In the Coaching and Development Track, you’ll be a peer coach and mentor to two groups of first-year MBA students.
-In the GLOBASE Visioning and Strategic Planning Track, you’ll lead a team abroad with the Global Business and Social Enterprise Program (GLOBASE).
+The Strategic Visioning track focuses on the role of strategic visioning in leadership and the application of visioning through case studies and real-life examples.

 Description of the video:Kyle Hebenstreit: